input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

 Each source code line MUST be at most 100 characters wide, and SHOULD be at most 80 characters wide.

+The project's Cabal file MUST be formatted with `cabal-fmt`.

 ### Justification

 Consistency is the most important goal of readable codebases.
 Having a single